 Step away from your everyday life, discover what’s important to you, and develop the skills and confidence you need to succeed in college and beyond.

-Begin your Year Experience by setting out to one of our international destinations to volunteer and immerse yourself in a new culture.
-Choose one of five exciting countries to spend your Explore phase: Tanzania, Mexico, Peru, Indonesia, or India.
+Begin your Year Experience by setting out to one of our domestic destinations to volunteer and give back to a local community.
+Choose one of these sites to start your Explore phase: Florida, Montana, or Hawaii.

-Live in a volunteer house with peers, and work on a service learning project to help the local community.
+Live with peers, and work on a service learning project to contribute to the local community.

 I've gained so much in such a short period of ten weeks that it feels unbelievable.
 I would have never imagined even in my wildest dreams to go to Africa one day and take part in doing something good for the community.
 I'm very grateful for the opportunity I was given as I got to experience a whole new culture, took up a new language, met a lot of amazing people with different personalities, backgrounds, skills and abilities.
 I learnt something new from each of them.
 I was also pushed to go out of my comfort zone all the time which made me stronger and more independent.